aioobe/vultr-ddns-updater/README.md

 - Go to account page > API
 - Enable API
 - Copy the API key
+- Under Access Control, add the IP of your ddns server, followed by / 32

-Create a DNS A record that you want to dynamically update
+Create a DNS 'A' record for the ddns client.

 - Go to Products > DNS
 - Select the domain under which you would like to put the dynamic record
-- Add an A record with a name that matches the hostname of the server with the dynamic IP address
+- Add an A record with a name that **matches the hostname** of the machine with the dynamic IP address
 - Example: `A  frohike  123.123.123.123  3600`

 (Use a dummy IP for now, so we can test that the setup works in the end.)